AceyAdapter/skypods-web/README.md

 3. Commit your changes: `git commit -m "Add feature"`.
 4. Push to your branch: `git push origin feature-name`.
 5. Open a pull request.

+---

+## License

+This project is licensed under the Apache 2.0 License.